jhudsl/OTTR_Template/getting_started.md

+Note: This is being reorganized as a [GitHub Wiki](https://github.com/jhudsl/DaSL_Course_Template_Bookdown/wiki/Introduction) go there instead.

 # Contributing Guidelines for this Course Template

 This template includes all of the files that you need to get started creating your course in [R Markdown](https://rmarkdown.rstudio.com/) using the [bookdown package](https://bookdown.org/).